kevinash/ai-in-sports/README.md

 ## Table of Contents

 Welcome!
-Each This is the source code for the book: you can quickly jump to notebooks from this file.
-It is recommended that your kernel environment matches the chapter
+Each This is the source code for the video course [AI in Sports with Python](http://ai-learning.vhx.tv). you can quickly jump to notebooks from this file.
+It is recommended that your kernel environment for Azure Notebooks is set to Python 3.6.
+Check [requirements.txt](requirements.txt) for dependencies.

  [VIDEO COURSE EPISODES](http://ai-learning.vhx.tv)